cormullion/Thebes.jl/docs/src/index.md

 # Introduction to Thebes

-Thebes.jl is a small package that provides a few 3D wireframe tools for use with Luxor.jl, a 2D drawing package.
-You can define simple shapes in 3D, and have them drawn onto a Luxor drawing.
+Thebes.jl is a small package that provides a few 3D wireframe tools for use with [Luxor.jl](https://github.com/juliagraphics/Luxor.jl), a simple 2D drawing package.
+You can define simple shapes in 3D, and have them projected onto a Luxor drawing.

 !!! note